SPAAM-community/spaam-community.github.io/home.md

 We are a community of researchers focusing on ancient metagenomics.

-We aim to regularly meet to share knowledge on solutions to common challenges and obstacles that the field faces, with cycling organising commitees.
+We aim to regularly meet to share knowledge on solutions to common challenges and obstacles that the field faces, with cycling organising committees.
 We also collectively run projects for the benefits of the whole community.

 We also have a [slack